graviraja/100-Days-of-NLP/applications/classification/toxic_comment_classification/README.md

 ![toxic](../../../assets/images/applications/classification/toxic_gru.png)

 A test accuracy of `99.42%` was achieved.
+Also contains the implementation of ROC AUC metric.